vgwb/Antura/docs/HowTo/ArabicFont.md

 # How to create the Arabic font Atlas

-open TextMesh Pro Font Asset Creator using these parameters:
+Open TextMesh Pro Font Asset Creator using these parameters:

 ```text
 Font Source: EA4S Arial.ttf